diegoquesada/AdmontLibraryMgr/README.md

-﻿# AdmontLibraryMgr
+# AdmontLibraryMgr
 A library management solution built with ASP.net Core.

 ## Problem
-I have no good way to keep track of the books in my personal library, or to consult the list from anywhere.
+No good system exists to keep track of the books in my personal library.

 ## Goal
 Organize key information about my personal library, in a way that makes it easy to consult the list.